emmavangroezen/DunnSense-MVP/README.md

 **- Frontend (Prototype via Flutterflow)**
 See the following link to view app within FLutterflow: https://app.flutterflow.io/project/dunn-sense-m-v-p-7zyqgt

-The frontend of the app provies a clean UI for user interaction, combined with UX.
-The input is gathered are used for logging transactions and moods, while visual placeholders are included for emotion analytics and recommendations.
+The frontend of the app provies a clean UI/UX for user interaction, combined with UX.
+The input is gathered and is used for logging transactions and moods, while visual placeholders are included for emotion analytics and recommendations.
 Here, ideally, the app also provides the nudges after the input of a transaction, but will also be futher included in the growth strategy of this business.

 **The big question of course is, how does the app work?
 And what code currently runs and how?
 Frontend:**